 Nelson Falls is another example of a place which is close to a well-trodden route, but although popular it receives fewer visitors than it deserves.
 It sits just a ten minute walk (each way) from the highway between Hobart and Tasmania's west coast, but when I've been there, those who stop have been outnumbered by those passing by.
 For anyone who takes the time, the short walk through rainforest to a very attractive waterfall can be very rewarding.

 Of all the scenic stopping places on the "West coast wilderness way" to the west coast, Nelson Falls is one of the last if you are heading west.
 Maybe this is why some don't stop there - people driving from Hobart to Strahan may be running out of time and enthusiasm by the time they get that far.
-Perhaps it gets more visitors in the morning from eastbound travelers.
+Perhaps it gets more visitors in the morning from eastbound travellers.

 For a photographer, arriving at Nelson Falls in late afternoon fading light can be a positive.
 With some sort of tripod, and a camera which does long exposures, the dim light allows for blurred water shots of the waterfall.
 That is what I had in mind last time I was there, late on a cloudy winter day.